leonac24/leonac24/README.md

 ### ✨ what i’m up to:

 - 🧠 learning about AI, web development, and systems programming
-- 🛠️ teaching a machine learning camp at kode with klossy
+- 🛠️ creating a restaurant matching app called nomble
-- 💬 developing tools at HackPSU
+- 💬 developing tools at hackpsu

 ---